Update an alert definition

 This operation is beta.
 Call it using the v4beta path in its URL.

 When updating an alert definition you've created, you can change the status to enabled or disabled.
-You can also modify the label, description, severity, scope and its applicable entity_ids or regions, rule_criteria, trigger_conditions, and channel_ids objects.
-If updating the rule_criteria, channel_ids, entity_ids, or regions parameters, these points apply:
+You can also modify the label, description, and severity.
+You can't update a scope, but you can update its applicable entity_ids or regions, as well as its rule_criteria, trigger_conditions, and channel_ids objects.
+If updating the rule_criteria, channel_ids, entity_ids, or regions fields, these points apply:

 • If you want to keep an existing item, you need to include it in the list.